exasol/sagemaker-extension/doc/user_guide/user_guide.md

 - Exasol DB
   - The Exasol cluster must already be running with version 7.1 or later.
 - AWS connection from Exasol
   - An Exasol connection object must be created with AWS credentials that has AWS Sagemaker Execution permission.
 An example connection object is created as follows.
-For more information please check [Create Connection in Exasol](https://docs.exasol.com/sql/create_connection.htm?Highlight=connection):
+For more information please check the [Create Connection in Exasol](https://docs.exasol.com/sql/create_connection.htm?Highlight=connection) document:
   ```buildoutcfg
   CREATE OR REPLACE  CONNECTION <CONNECTION_NAME>
       TO '<S3_BUCKET_ADDRESS>'